burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 VS Code provides some legit tooling for JavaScript.
 It's quite good and provides some things that VS Code simply cannot do with JavaScript.

-Make a new folder and initialize a new project with "npm init".
-Add an empty file called "index.ts".

-Install the Cosmos DB package from npm.
+In the "exercise" project, install the Cosmos DB package from npm.
 We won't be doing anything with it, but it's a great example of what benefits you can get when you adopt TypeScript as your language...

 ```bash
 npm i @azure/cosmos